Dorani/Email-Template/README.md

  - golden rule in html email: if an attribute exists in HTML, use that instead of CSS.

 -We've also added an inline style property that sets the border-collapse property to collapse.
 If we don’t do this, newer versions of Outlook will add a small space between our table and our border.

+## Creating the Structure and Header

+- duplicate the single row we already made, make 3.